ponrajaprabhusk/web-scraping-1/README.md

-# Webscrapping Github topics :
+# Webscraping Github topics :

-## This is my first basic webscrapping project in which I used the Request and Beautiful Soup libraries to scrape Github!!
+## This is my first basic webscraping project in which I used the Request and Beautiful Soup library to scrape Github!!

 ### Project Outline:
 - We're going to scrape https://github.com/topics